-- Now powering the Opportunity Center, Focus Finder was created by Booking.com data scientists and is based on the journey guests follow when booking accommodations
+- Now powering the Opportunity Centre, Focus Finder was created by Booking.com data scientists and is based on the journey guests follow when booking accommodations

 - Focus Finder’s results are tailored to each partner to see how they are performing against a competitive set

-- Advice areas are ordered by the need for prioritization, with areas for biggest improvement listed at the top
+- Advice areas are ordered by the need for prioritisation, with areas for biggest improvement listed at the top

 - Since its release, partner response - in both surveys and one-on-one feedback sessions - has been positive

-- Focus Finder is available on the extranet, in Pulse’s Opportunity Center and connected partners can access partly via the Opportunities API
+- Focus Finder is available on the extranet, in Pulse’s Opportunity Centre and connected partners can access partly via the Opportunities API